supercamel/SpinoDB/README.md

 ##### Desktop Applications

-Electron applications can use SpinoDB as an alternative to creating an ad-hoc format for application specific data.
+Desktop applications can use SpinoDB as an alternative to creating an ad-hoc format for application specific data.
+- application settings
+- data logging
+- application specific data

 ##### Limitations